Chateau de la Gravelle, Muscadet Sevre et Maine Sur Lie, AOP Muscadet Sevre et Maine, Gorges, Pays de La Loire, France, 2007

 WSET style tasting note

-Appearance: clear and bright, medium intensity gold, showing tears and small bubbles.
+Appearance: clear and bright, medium intensity gold, showing tears.